This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 - preheat the over to 350˚

-- butter and 8x8 pan and then line with parchment, lightly butter again, be sure to leave the edges of the parchment up and out of the pan to help get the cookie out of the pan
+- butter and 8×8 pan and then line with parchment, lightly butter again, be sure to leave the edges of the parchment up and out of the pan to help get the cookie out of the pan, set aside

-- cream the butter and sugar until light at fluffy
+- with an electric mixer or a stand mixer fitted with a paddle attachment ream the butter and sugar until light at fluffy

 - add the egg, beat well